 - Loss of consortium

-Lawsuits for burn cases must be filed within four years of the event, or the date it was discovered, or three years if the claim is against local or state governments.
+Generally speaking, lawsuits for burn cases must be filed within two years of the event or the date it was discovered.
 Missing this “statute of limitations” deadline prevents the injured party from taking legal action in the matter.

 The Stuart burn injury lawyer will build the case with physical, documentary, and testimonial evidence, including photographs of the burns, gathered during the “discovery” phase to prove the case.
 The amount of damages are awarded by a judge or jury at trial and the lawyer will argue for the full amount cited in the lawsuit.
 Many personal injury cases, however, are settled by the parties.
 In that situation, the Stuart burn injury lawyer will aggressively negotiate with the insurance carrier to attain a fair amount that must be approved by the client.